EKROFT/urban_sprawl_stats/README.md

 # urban_sprawl_stats
 Emily's MSc project statistics

-Testing_Models.R: This is where I've been testing out possible models of all types that could be useful for this project.
+Testing_Models.r: This is where I've been testing out possible models of all types that could be useful for this project.
 Largely a brainstorming/scratchpad document.

 GAM_tutorial: This is a series of R scripts where I followed along with tutorials about GAMs to learn how to code for them.